 I made a series of work silk screening Gordon’s photograph over backgrounds of Gold and Silver, for slaves were bought with gold and silver as well as bought to earn gold and silver for slave owners.
 I wanted to acknowledge the gold and silver motif with Gordon’s picture to question, “Is this (Gordon and his abusive treatment) worth gold and silver?”
 Unfortunately, the answer was “Yes” in the 1800’s but “Yes” can never be the answer again.
 If we want to make sure this never happens again, we can never forget it happened.

-I was fortunate enough to have the opportunity to spend thousands of my own dollars, dollars I didn’t really have at the age 24, getting this work to one of the biggest stages the art world has to offer, Art Basel: Miami.
-The work was viewed by tens of thousands of visitors and the work was, to no surprise, controversial but successfully created strong dialogue and you could see the impact left on people’s faces as they walked away.
+I was fortunate enough to have the opportunity, at the age 24, to share this work on one of the biggest stages the art world has to offer, Art Basel: Miami.
+The work was viewed by tens of thousands of visitors and the work was, to no surprise, controversial but successfully created strong dialogue and you could see the impact left on viewers as they walked away.
 They were unsettled, uncomfortable, surprised, and all races expressed a bit of shame, including myself, in knowing that our species could do such a thing to our own species.